EGI-Federation/cloud-info-provider/.github/CONTRIBUTING.md

 We have a 3 step process for contributions.

-1. Fork the project if you have not, and commit changes to a git branch
+1. Fork the project if you have not, and commit changes to a Git branch
 1. Create a GitHub Pull Request for your change, following the instructions in the pull request template.
 1. Perform a [Code Review](#code-review-process) with the maintainers on the